uofajillian/edx-documentation/en_us/xblock/source/edx_platform/edx.rst

-.. _Deploy Your XBlock on edX.org:
+.. _Submit Your XBlock to edx.org:

 ###############################
-Deploy Your XBlock on edX.org
+Submit Your XBlock to edx.org
 ###############################